moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 ### Exploring, Transforming, and Visualizing Data
  - Lab 1: BigQuery Basics

-### Creating and Optimizing your Data Warehouse
- - Lab 5: Ingesting New Datasets into BigQuery
- - Lab 6: Troubleshooting and Solving Data Join Pitfalls
- - Lab 7: Creating Date-Partitioned Tables in BigQuery
- - Lab 8: Schema Design for Performance: Arrays and Structs in BigQuery

 ### Machine Learning for Structured and Unstructured Datasets
  - Lab 9: Predict Visitor Purchases with a Classification Model with BigQuery ML